Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

 You can explore its artsy endless halls with the Google Art Project guide or explore the palace on Google Arts & Culture.
 Alternatively, check out the Hermitage website, which boasts a large digital archive with very convenient navigation.

-UNESCO Sites in Greece
+UNESCO Sites In Europe: Greece

-42. The Acropolis
+54. The Acropolis

 Greece has 18 UNESCO sites.
 I’m going to focus on the best one, the Acropolis in Athens.
 The Acropolis is the most magnificent ancient Greek monumental complex in existence.
 It includes the Parthenon, the Erechtheion, the Propylaia, and the Temple of Athena Nike.